 You can run interactive applications that have Graphical User interfaces (GUI) by connecting to the cluster login node using ssh with X11 Forwarding enabled.
 Your local machine must be running an X server and enable X11 forwarding in order to display graphical output.
 See: Setting up X11 Forwarding for GUI Applications.

-NX Client NX is a free, secure, compressed protocol for remote X Window System connections for Windows, Linux, Mac OSX, and Solaris.
+NX is a free, secure, compressed protocol for remote X Window System connections for Windows, Linux, Mac OSX, and Solaris.
 We currently support connecting to the Hoffman2 cluster via the NoMachine client as well as the X2Go client.

 Connecting via a Jupyter notebook

 You may also access Hoffman2 Cluster account through UCLA Grid Portal web-based interface.
 Use your grid username and grid password.
 But this service will be taken down in near future.
 See this FAQ item.